-Coumarin offers complex but persistent fragrances.
-The smell of coumarin resembles that of fresh cut hay, dry straw or blond tobacco.
-Coumarin also offers almond and vanilla accords.
-Either way, the olfactory sensation remains soft and powdery.
-Coumarin is the essential element of fern notes.
-It is also the base note of many oriental and woody fragrances.
-It must also be said that coumarin is an excellent fixer.
-The first perfume made up of synthesized coumarin essence was “Fougère Royale” from Houbigant, created in 1882.
-Today, it appears that coumarin is present in 90% of perfumes, of which 60% with a content of more than 1. % ...
+Coumarin provides complex yet persistent fragrances, reminiscent of fresh-cut hay, dry straw, or blond tobacco.
+It also imparts almond and vanilla accords, resulting in a soft and powdery olfactory sensation.
+As the essential element of fougère notes, coumarin serves as the base note for many oriental and woody fragrances.
+It is also an excellent fixative.
+The first perfume composed of synthesized coumarin essence was Houbigant's "Fougère Royale," created in 1882.
+Today, coumarin is present in 90% of perfumes, with 60% containing more than 1% of it.

-Coumarin is therefore an exceptional ingredient, which perfume designers love.
-Thanks to its good character, coumarin can be associated with all olfactory families.
-Coumarin is part of many great perfumes for men such as "Fleur du Mâle" by Jean-Paul Gaultier, where coumarin is the only base note, "La Nuit de l'homme” by Yves Saint-Laurent, “Lacoste pour Homme »From Lacoste… Coumarin goes very well with herbs from Provence, bergamot, lemon or even mint which reinforce the scents of green herbs and recall the scent of the scrub on a beautiful summer day.
-Coumarin also goes particularly well with vanilla and benzoin.
-These 2 materials reinforce the odor of vanilla that coumarin already possesses, and brings to these perfumes a very sweet roundness.
-Guerlain's iconic "Jicky” fragrance combines coumarin and vanilla as a base note.
-In heart notes, we discover geranium, iris and rose.
-"Jicky” which is a tribute in memory of love for a young woman, offers dazzling but soft fragrances, a very avant-garde fragrance for its time.
+Perfumers adore coumarin for its exceptional qualities and versatility, allowing it to be combined with all olfactory families.
+It can be found in many renowned men's fragrances, such as "Fleur du Mâle" by Jean-Paul Gaultier, where coumarin is the sole base note, "La Nuit de l'Homme" by Yves Saint-Laurent, and "Lacoste pour Homme" by Lacoste.
+Coumarin pairs well with herbs from Provence, bergamot, lemon, and mint, enhancing green herb scents and evoking the aroma of scrubland on a beautiful summer day.
+It also complements vanilla and benzoin, which reinforce the vanilla odor inherent in coumarin and add a sweet roundness to these fragrances.
+Guerlain's iconic "Jicky" perfume combines coumarin and vanilla as base notes, with heart notes featuring geranium, iris, and rose.
+"Jicky," a tribute to the memory of love for a young woman, presents dazzling yet soft fragrances that were ahead of their time.